Hydrangea Tuff Stuff Ah-Ha® Description

-Enjoy beautiful Hydrangea flowers?
+Enjoy beautiful hydrangea flowers?
 Consider adding some dainty blooms for something a little different.
 Lacecap form.
 Exotic looking hydrangea flower heads stay closed but surrounded by florets that form a ring around the center.
 Extremely bud hardy so you can depend on blooms year after year.
-Delicate lacy blooms with pump out color from June thru August.
-While this plant leans to blue, the flower color may range from blue to pink to white - such delicate, timeless shades for a refined garden.
+Delicate lacy blooms pump out color from June through August.
 Pink blooms will turn blue with the right ph level of 4.5 to 5.0 which means simply adding aluminum sulfate to get the blue color on these flowering beauties.
 Ah-ha blooms on both old and new wood.
-NO pruning is required on this dainty Hydrangeas.
+No pruning is required on this dainty hydrangeas.
 You may prune of course to shape the plant and this can be done immediately after flowering.
-Compact at only 24-36" so easy to tuck into a shady spot where bigger Hydrangeas just won't do.
+Compact at only 24-36" so easy to tuck into a shady spot where bigger hydrangeas just won't do.

-Hydrangea serrata types are smaller and more compact than other forms of Hydrangea
+Hydrangea serrata (mountain hydrangea) types are smaller and more compact than other forms of hydrangea

 - Soil ph affects flower color.
 Add aluminum sulfate for blue color

 Add a unique look in containers!
 Make sure you keep your pots moist and fertilized so they stay in prime shape throughout the season.

 Add groundcovers such as low-growing like carex Evergold or bowles Golden.
 Plant festuca or carex Blue Zinger for an all blue garden or let fast growing galium Sweet Woodruff ramble throughout the bed as a mulch substitute.